 The Lighthouses of Cornwall

-Lighthouses around and off the Coast of Cornwall are operated and maintained by Trinity House.
+Lighthouses around and off the coast of Cornwall are operated and maintained by Trinity House.
 The National Lighthouse Museum in Penzance was closed in 2005 and the collection moved.
-The Lizard Lighthouse has a visitors centre which is well worth a visit.
+The Lizard Lighthouse has a heritage centre which is well worth a visit.
 All of the lighthouses in Cornwall are automated and controlled by the Trinty House Monitoring station.

 - Trevose Head Lighthouse – built in 1847.
 Situated some 4.5 miles from Padstow.